The Wide-Ranging Role of GIS

 Property Maintenance Code Compliance

-The City of Thornton, Colorado, adopted a new maintenance code with a purpose to remediate blighted properties by requiring owners and tenants to maintain exterior and interior features.
+The City of Thornton, Colorado, adopted a new maintenance code with the purpose to remediate blighted properties by requiring owners and tenants to maintain the exterior and interior features.
 Mandated inspections assessed the impact of the ordinance and provided cost estimates to remedy all violations.
 A GIS database facilitated efficient and comprehensive data inventory, and smartphone collection forms allowed inspectors to input violation location, category, photos, and other pertinent information.
 The database sorted violations by categorizing them in accordance with the City’s code, allowing for data integrity and efficient field collection.
 Database report standardization allowed staff to expedite reports in order to share violation information.
 Automated reports and single data entry points collectively saved the City and inspectors considerable time and increased data accuracy.

 As part of a transit study in Minnesota’s Twin Cities area, all bus stops in Metropolitan Council communities were assessed using GIS.
 GIS modeling played a critical role in systematically ranking bus stops based on deficiencies and improvement potential for accommodating the needs of pedestrians and cyclists.
 Planners and engineers collaborated with Council officials to assign weights to different evaluation criteria related to ADA access, safety, and amenities.
 A mobile GIS data collection application gathered site-specific amenity data for selected routes where minimal existing data was present.
 The Council used the GIS data report to prioritize bus stop improvements.